tomatolog/manticore/doc/sphinx.rst

-SHOW WARNINGSstatement, introduced in version 0.9.9-rc2, can be used to retrieve the warning produced by the latest query.
+**SHOW WARNINGS** statement, introduced in version 0.9.9-rc2, can be used to retrieve the warning produced by the latest query.
 The error message will be returned along with the query itself:

 ::